 Tree, turf and ornamental plant update – May 7, 2019

-An update on gypsy moth, white pine bluster rust and winter injury.
+An update on Lymantria dispar, formerly gypsy moth, white pine bluster rust and winter injury.

-Gypsy moth should be hatching soon in many areas of Michigan’s Lower Peninsula.
-Last year, residents from many areas across the southern half of the Lower Peninsula saw large numbers and reported damage to trees from gypsy moth caterpillar feeding.
-With the ample moisture we have received this spring, it is hopeful the natural pathogen Entomophaga maimaiga will help cause the gypsy moth populations to decline.
+Lymantria dispar, formerly gypsy moth, should be hatching soon in many areas of Michigan’s Lower Peninsula.
+Last year, residents from many areas across the southern half of the Lower Peninsula saw large numbers and reported damage to trees from Lymantria dispar caterpillar feeding.
+With the ample moisture we have received this spring, it is hopeful the natural pathogen Entomophaga maimaiga will help cause the Lymantria dispar populations to decline.

-For more information, see the Michigan State University Extension article, “Gypsy moth outbreaks may be contained with the help of a little fungus.”
+For more information, see the Michigan State University Extension article, “Lymantria dispar outbreaks may be contained with the help of a little fungus.”

 We are seeing winter injury to some shrubs and conifers.
 Boxwood along with conifers have suffered needle browning while forsythia had poor flowering this spring due to this past winters’ cold temperatures.
 Boxwoods are subject to damage from winter desiccation as well as cold damage, both of which can lead to extensive browning.
 Fortunately, winter damage on evergreens often appears worse than it is, and plants frequently recover after some careful pruning to remove affected shoots.